DIAMONDS FOOTBALL RESULTS - NBC SVG

-World X1 secured a 3-nil victory over Mozambique yesterday afternoon in the Caesar’s Real Estate/Hairoun Diamonds Football Championship at the Diamonds Playing Field.
+Yesterday afternoon in the Caesar’s Real Estate/Hairoun Diamonds Football Championship, COMPUTEC defeated Top Strikers 5-3 at the Diamonds Playing Field.

-Two of the goals were scored by Kurlan Joseph and the other by Dorian Dallaway for World X1.
+Deomaji Samuel netted a hat-trick, and there was a goal each by Najima Burgin and Shane Daniel.

-In the weekend results, Youngsters F.C defeated Mt.
-Grenan United 4-2, South Rivers United outplayed Progressive Force beating them 8-nil and COMPUTEC won from Owia F.C 6-2.
+Saturday’s match saw Sparta F.C beating South Rivers United 5-2.
+The goals for Sparta F.C were scored by Brad Richards (2), and one each from Sunalie Richards and Wasim Providence and they benefitted from an own goal scored by South Rivers United.
+Ainsley Lockhart and Marlon Scrubb scored the goals for South Rivers United.

-This afternoon at 4:30, Owia F.C will play against Biabou F.C at the same venue.
+This afternoon at 4:00, Youngsters F.C. of Barrouallie will come against Overland F.C at the same venue.

 Advertisement